zachsea/cgull-compiler/informal_spec.md

 Previously linked example applies.

 Structs are treated similarly to classes like in C++.
-They can also take interfaces as parameters.
 There is no inheritance.
+Interfaces are planned for the future.

 ```cgull
 struct Foo {